 Cabbages, spinach, broccoli and delicious sprouts

 When it comes to choosing broccoli, look for heads which are a deep green colour, avoiding ones that are turning yellow.
 In the late winter and early spring, look out for trendy purple sprouting broccoli, which both looks and tastes great.
 Chop into florets, steam and toss through olive oil with a touch of fried garlic or ginger.
 For a great family meal, try broccoli cheese instead of cauliflower cheese.
 Tenderstem broccoli makes a great side dish for steak.
-By the way, have you tried my Steak Challenge yet?
+Tenderstem broccoli makes a great side dish for steak.

 These small, tightly-packed bundles of flavour deserve to be eaten more often than just on Christmas Day.
 Steam until just tender, then fry with bacon and shallots for a great vegetable side dish and don’t forget the joys of bubble and squeak . . .

 There are many, many different cabbages to choose from: look for fresh-looking cabbages that haven’t got wilted leaves.
-I often use cabbage in soups.
-Try my recipes for Rustic Vegetable Soup or Bacon, Lentil and Cabbage Soup – both hearty winter soups that are a meal in themselves.
+Cabbage is a great addition to hearty winter soups.

 As its name suggests, this has a pointed shape, making it easy to spot.
 It has a mild, slightly sweet flavour and is good simply shredded and cooked in a covered pan with a little water and a touch of olive oil until just tender, a matter of minutes.

 Firm-textured and mild-flavoured, this lends itself to coleslaw.

 This deep green, full-flavoured cabbage makes a great vegetable side dish.
 Shredded, steamed Savoy cabbage is delicious mixed with mashed potato and fried onion to make Colcannon.